 I successfully completed my treatment and probation period and my case was dismissed.Former Client

-In the State of Illinois, driving under the influence of alcohol varies depending on the circumstances of the arrest.
+In Illinois, driving under the influence of alcohol varies depending on the arrest circumstances.
 Factors that can affect whether a DUI conviction comes in the form of a misdemeanor or felony often include:

 - The age of the driver: If a driver is underage when he or she is charged with DUI, it could increase the period of license suspension for a Class A misdemeanor.

 - The driver’s blood alcohol concentration (BAC): If a driver’s BAC is above 0.16, it could increase an otherwise misdemeanor-level DUI charge to a felony.